expothecary/geo_sql/README.md

 The goals of this library are:

- * Ease of use: it should be clear how to get started and moving.
+ * Ease of use: fast to get started, hides complexity where possible
- * Support a variety of GIS extensions that are available via Eto, including PostGIS and SpatialLite.
+ * Portable: currently supports PostGIS and SpatialLite.
- * Provide extensive support for GIS SQL functions available, not only those which are commonly used.
+ * Complete: extensive support for GIS SQL functions, not just the obvious ones.
- * Separate functions into modules by their availability and standards compliance to make it easy to only use functions available in the backend being targetted
+ * Clarity: Functions organized by their availability and standards compliance
- * Provide out-of-the-box support for high-level use cases, not just individual SQL functions.
+ * Beyond functions: Provide out-of-the-box support for complete worfklows.
 Mapbox vector tile generation is a good example: one call to `GeoSQL.PostGIS.VectorTiles.generate/6` is enough to retrieve complete vector tiles based on any table in the database that has a geometry field.

 Non-goals include:

  * Having the fewest possible dependencies.
-Ecto adapters are pulled in as necessary, along with other dependencies such as `Jason` needed to make use easy.
+Ecto adapters are pulled in as necessary, along with other dependencies such as `Jason` needed to ease use.

 ## Usage